Elements of Logic

 - Logical statement: A logical statement is a proposition, claim, assertion, belief, idea, or fact about or related to the area of knowledge to which the logical conceptualization relates.
 A logical statement is a declarative sentence.
 Not all sentences are statements; for example, a question such as "What is your name?", or a command such as "Stop!", are not statements.
 There are five broad categories of logical statements: (these can be thought of as logical molecules)

 - Terms: Terms are important logical statements that define ideas or "things" used by a logical conceptualization.
 For example, “assets”, “liabilities”, “equity”, and “balance sheet” are things or ideas used in a logical conceptualization to describe the area of knowledge referred to as financial reporting.
+Terms can be simple (a.k.a. primitive) or complex (a.k.a. functional).

-- Associations: Associations are important logical statements that describe permissible interrelationships between the terms such as “assets is part-of the balance sheet” or “operating expenses is a type-of expense” or “an asset is a ‘debit’ and is ‘as of’ a specific point in time and is always a monetary numeric value”.
+- Associations: Associations (a.k.a. relations) are important logical statements that describe permissible interrelationships between the terms such as “assets is part-of the balance sheet” or “operating expenses is a type-of expense” or “an asset is a ‘debit’ and is ‘as of’ a specific point in time and is always a monetary numeric value”.
 Associations can be grouped into two broad types:

-- "Is-a" (a.k.a. general-special, association, type-subtype, class-subclass, equivalent-class)
+- "Is-a" (a.k.a. general-special, association, type-subtype, class-subclass, equivalent-class, kind)

 - "Has-a" (a.k.a. part-of, has-part, part-whole, composition, aggregation)

-- Rules: Rules (a.k.a. assertions, restrictions, constraints) are important logical statements that describe what tend to be convertible into IF…THEN…ELSE types of relationships such as “IF the economic entity is a not-for-profit THEN net assets = assets - liabilities; ELSE assets = liabilities + equity”.
+- Rules: Rules (a.k.a. assertions, restrictions, constraints, conditions) are important logical statements that describe what tend to be convertible into IF…THEN…ELSE types of relationships such as “IF the economic entity is a not-for-profit THEN net assets = assets - liabilities; ELSE assets = liabilities + equity”.
 One rule can be connected to another rule using logic gates (a.k.a. logical connective) (AND, OR, NOR, NAND, XOR, XNOR, NOT) to form complex logical statements.
 Rules can assert mathematical relationships or derive mathematical relationships to form new facts.

 - Facts: Facts are important logical statements that are held out as being true.
 In the context of databases and knowledge representation, facts are often used to represent known information.
 For example, facts are logical statements about the numbers and words that are provided by an economic entity within a financial report.
 For example, the financial report might state “assets for the consolidated legal entity Microsoft as of June 20, 2017 was $241,086,000,000 expressed in US dollars and rounded to the nearest millions of dollars.